Have you been exposed to identity theft?

 - TransUnion: 888-909-8872 or http://www.transunion.com/credit-freeze/place-credit-freeze

-Helpful considerations when placing a security freeze on your credit file:
+Take these considerations into account when when placing a security freeze on your credit file:

 - Adding a security freeze to your credit file may delay, interfere with or prohibit the timely approval of any request or application.
 This includes: new loans, credit and mortgage, insurance, rental housing, employment, investment, license, utilities, digital signature, internet credit card transactions or other services, including an extension of credit at point of sale.